abezr/climate-negotiaiton/README.md

 | Over-reliance | Human override mechanisms |
 | Accountability gaps | Full audit trail |

 The "dissent tracking" mentioned in materials is a good start.
-I'd want to build this into a core product differentiator.
+I'd be eager to help evolve this into a core product differentiator.

 ---